-Peverel began to build Glossop Castle but the estate was later confiscated and given by Henry II to Basingwerk Abbey.
-In the 15th century, the monks leased the land in the area to the Talbot family who became the Earls of Shrewsbury.
+Peverel began to build Glossop Castle but the estate was later confiscated and given by Henry II to Basingwerk Abbey.15th-century, the monks leased the land in the area to the Talbot family who became the Earls of Shrewsbury.

 After the Dissolution of the Monasteries, the Manor of Glossop passed to the Dukes of Norfolk and the land was used to raise hardy Pennine sheep.

 Glossop became a centre of wool processing and expanded into cotton spinning during the 18th-century.

 With plenty of streams to power the mills and finish the cloth, during the Industrial Revolution the mills were a hive of activity.